lchua2314/Kangaroo-Rat-HTML-CSS-Project/README.md

 Embedded a video from National Geographic: https://video.nationalgeographic.com/video/news/0000015d-8031-d1cb-a7fd-c4fdc7240000

 How to run: Make sure files are in the same folder.
-Run the HTML file.
+Run the 'Kangaroo Rat.html' file.